galtay/nvidia_drivers/README.md

 # PyQt4

-This is a requirement of the PyQt4Agg backend for matplotlib.
+This is a requirement of the interactive `Qt4Agg` backend for matplotlib.
 You will have to run these commands once for each version of python you want to install matplotlib under.

 [sip download page](http://www.riverbankcomputing.com/software/sip/download)
-get latest (e.g. `sip-4.16.7.tar.gz`) file and uncompress `python configure.py`
+get latest (e.g. `sip-4.16.7.tar.gz`) file and uncompress
-`make install`
+    python configure.py
+    make install

 [pyqt4 download page](http://www.riverbankcomputing.com/software/pyqt/download)
-get latest (e.g. `PyQt-x11-gpl-4.11.3.tar.gz`) file and uncompress `python configure-ng.py`
+get latest (e.g. `PyQt-x11-gpl-4.11.3.tar.gz`) file and uncompress
-`make install`
+    python configure-ng.py
+    make install